anreitersimon/Medbrain-Tutorial/STEP4.md

 #### Building the Navigation-flow
-1. Select a `Navigation Controller`from the object-library and drag it onto the storyboard.
+1. Select a `Navigation Controller` from the `object-library` and drag it onto the storyboard.
->__Note:__ this also adds a empty `Table View Controller`
+>__Note:__ This also adds an empty `Table View Controller`
 >
-> the added `Table View Controller` will later show a list of the patients medications and will be referred to as `PatientMedicationsViewController`
+> The added `Table View Controller` will later show a list of the patients medications and will be referred to as `PatientMedicationsViewController`.

 2. Drag a `Table View Controller` from the object-library onto the storyboard.
->__Note:__ This controller will show a single medication in more detail and will be referred to as `MedicationDetailViewController`
+>__Note:__ This controller will show a single medication in more detail and will be referred to as `MedicationDetailViewController`.

-3. `ctrl` +  drag from the first `PatientMedicationsViewController` to the newly added  `MedicationDetailViewController`
+3. `ctrl+drag` from the first `PatientMedicationsViewController` to the newly added  `MedicationDetailViewController`
 4. select `show` in the `Manual-Segue` section

-5. `ctrl` + drag from the `Tab Bar Controller` to the `Navigation Controller`
+5. `ctrl+drag` from the `Tab Bar Controller` to the `Navigation Controller`
 6. select `viewcontrollers` in the `Relationship-Segue` section

 ![](resources/step4/build_navigation.gif)